brechtm/rinohtype/doc/templates.rst

 Document Templates
 ==================

+When it is not possible to achieve a particular document style using one of the existing templates and a custom template configuration, you can create a new template.
+A new template is programmed in Python and therefor it is required that you are familiar with Python, or at least with general object-oriented programming.

-Customizing a Template
+Subclassing a Template
 ----------------------

-If you need to customize a template beyond what is possible by configuration, you can subclass the :class:`Article` (or other) template class and extend it, or override document part and page templates with custom templates.
+If you need to customize a template beyond what is possible by configuration, you can subclass a template class and override document part and page templates with custom templates.
+The following example subclasses :class:`.Article`.

 .. testcode:: subclass_article